RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Experiments

-To validate the effectiveness of using pre-trained LLM, the ablation study is conducted in this section by removing or replacing the pre-trained LLM: \begin{enumerate} \item {RadarLLM(0)}: In this variant, the pre-trained LLM is entirely removed, while all other components of the framework are kept unchanged. \item {RadarLLM(T)}: In this variant, the pre-trained LLM is replaced with a randomly initialized transformer block. \item {RadarLLM(R)}: In this variant, the network architecture and fine-tuning procedure of the original LLM are maintained, but its pre-trained parameters are replaced with random initialization. \end{enumerate}
+To examine the impact of the backbone selection, we perform an ablation study under a setting with sufficient training data, in which the PLM backbone is removed or substituted accordingly: \begin{enumerate} \item {RadarPLM (0)}: In this variant, the PLM backbone is entirely removed, while all other components of the framework are kept unchanged. \item {RadarPLM (T)}: In this variant, the PLM backbone is replaced with a randomly initialized transformer network. \item {RadarPLM (R)}: In this variant, the network architecture and fine-tuning procedure are maintained, but pre-trained parameters of PLM are replaced with random initialization. \end{enumerate}

-In Table~\ref{ablation}, we show the results of the ablation study.
-It can be seen that the removal or exchange of pre-trained LLM results in notable performance degradation, indicating the necessity of pretrained LLM for high detection performance.
+The results of the backbone choice ablation study are shown in Table~\ref{ablation}.
+The removal or exchange of PLM backbone results in notable performance degradation, indicating the necessity of PLM for high detection performance.